 4. How does a training session in the gym go?

 My favorite question so far, which I can answer in one word – crazy.
-The training of children with SEN it includes adapting to the individual needs of the child and using his potential to achieve specific goals related to his motor and cognitive development.
+The training of children with special needs includes adapting to the individual needs of the child and using his potential to achieve specific goals related to his motor and cognitive development.

 We first start with a few “learning sessions” for both me and the child, where I assess his abilities and interests, and this most often happens in Climb Academy – our children’s climbing hall.
 Against them we start the training sessions as gradually, with many guidelines and demonstrations, we manage to cope with the challenges and new skills.